Pyro Lab / online firework simulator

 Open the full simulator

-Use sound, fullscreen mode, text fireworks, finale bursts, and performance controls for a larger show.
+Use sound, fullscreen mode, scene presets, finale bursts, and performance controls for a larger show.

 Color reference